Stop 1: Engineers gallery

 Try at home

 Continue the fun at home with Wonderlab+ , the Science Museum Group’s free learning website that brings science to life through creative and fun experiments and games.
-Build a rocket launcher, test your space knowledge in our weird space facts quiz, or send a postcard to space.
+Build a rocket launcher or test your space knowledge in our weird space facts quiz.

 The Science Museum is open 10.00-18.00, seven days a week.
 Head to our website to pre-book your free tickets.